ngqiming/DockerNatTutorial/README.md

 The server and client application is in Command prompt non-GUI interface as docker for windows does not support GUI in 2019.

+Server and Client Code- Contains server and client exe and its dockerfile